Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Intensity Control More control over scent intensity Diffuses in the environment; less control

-In conclusion, both perfume oils and sprays have their merits.
-The choice between the two comes down to personal preference, with considerations for convenience, skin sensitivity, and desired longevity playing pivotal roles.
+Both perfume oils and sprays have their merits.
+The choice comes down to personal preference — convenience, skin sensitivity, and desired longevity all play a role.

 Aftershave vs. Perfume: More Than Just Scent